verify-U-GmbH/api-documentation/lib/web/index/index.html.md

 and a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) for data extraction.
 For a high level overview of how our identification works, see the diagram below.

 It depicts a process flow for a customer being onboarded via [selfID](https://www.verify-u.com/verify-u-selfid) - our fully automated identification product.
-To see it in action, skip to [the identification demo](#identification-demo).
+To see it in action, follow to [Fintech Bank demo](#identification-demo).

 ### selfID process flow